ghlkm/ghlkm.github.io/_news/announcement_2.md

 inline: true
 ---

-I was admitted by Southern University of Science and Technology as an undergraduate
+I was admitted by Southern University of Science and Technology as an undergraduate. 😆